AI Agent Application Demo: Putting a Brain Inside Your App¶

 Source code: github.com/pkhamdee/coffee-agent

-There's a quiet revolution happening in how we write software.
-For decades, we've built applications the same way: write a function, call the next function, handle each case with an if statement, repeat.
+For decades we've built applications the same way: write a function, call the next function, handle each case with an if statement.
 The logic is explicit, deterministic, and completely predictable — a flowchart carved into code.

 The word "agent" gets thrown around a lot.
 Let's be precise.